tlk00/BitMagic/README.md

 (like use of LZCNT instruction).
 BitMagic succinct containers can be very useful on embedded systems for edge computing with limited amount of available memory.

-ARM NEON SIMD support is a work in progress.
+ARM NEON SIMD support is available (thanks to SSE2NEON project).

 ### C-library interface: